JishvaShah/RecipeVaultApp/README.md

 # RecipeVaultApp

 Recipe Vault is a culinary project aimed at assisting users in curating and managing their favorite recipes.
 Our MERN stack app simplifies saving, creating, and organizing recipes, improving your cooking experience.
 This will be a client side rendered application that will use AJAX to access data from the backend and render it using React.

+# Authors

+Jishva Shah
+Gaurang Jotwani

 # To run locally:

 1. Clone the repository
 2. Go to the root folder -> ReactVaultApp
 3. Run following command -> npm install